-As an entrepreneur, starting a home company is a perfect way to begin a new venture.
+As an entrepreneur, starting a home company is a perfect way to start a new business formation.
 Around 50 percent of US firms are home-based.
 There are many ways of using your home as a company office, whether you want to sell handmade crafts or products, start an eCommerce business, or launch a professional services business like a consulting firm.

-But, as any non-home-based, it also takes a lot of work to start a company.
+But, as with any non-home-based, it also takes a lot of work to start a new business formation.
 Just because you’re operating your business from home doesn’t mean that the legal procedure of making the company official can be overlooked or avoided.

-To start your home company, here are the first six basic steps you should take:
+To start your new business formation, here are the first six basic steps you should take: